-MID-CENTURY SUBDISTRICT MID-CENTURY SUBDISTRICT STANDARDS OPEN SPACE STANDARDS SPECIFIC REQUIRMENTS Lot Coverage 1 - Covered by impervious surfaces such as but not limited to buildings.
-Maximum Lot Coverage (1) 100% drives, or parking.
-Open Space 2 - Usable Open Space does not need to be located on the ground - Open Space at Multi-Unit Dwelling (2,3,4)20 sqft/DU (5)Open Space at Non-ResidentialMin.
-10% Lot Area green roof or terrace is acceptable.
-3 - Usable Open Space may be a combination of private and Public Min.
-Landscaped Area 40% Common Space (7) Open Space.
-Pedestrian Access 4 - Parking may not be counted as Open Space.
-5 - Open Space at multi-dwelling is Pedestrian Access to Open Space Required A Main Entrance Location (6) Primary or Secondary St. B 30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.
-New development sites that exceed 1/4 acre are required to provide 30% of the Open Space required as Public Open Space.
-Covered, shaded areas (arcades, pergolas, etc.) can count toward the Open Space requirements.
-6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
-7 - Minimum landscape requirement applies only to Public Open Space.
-8 - Adaptive Reuse projects on sites under 1/2 acre are exempt from the Open Space requirements.
+SPECIFIC REQUIRMENTS

+1 - Covered by impervious surfaces

+si. such as but not limited to buildings,

+) drives, or parking.

+2 - Usable Open Space does not

+need to be located on the ground -

+' green roof or terrace is acceptable.

+ı 3 - Usable Open Space may be a

+combination of private and Public

+Open Space.

+4 - Parking may not be counted as

+e e Open Space.

+١. 5 - Open space at multi-dwelling is

+30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.

+6 - Main entrance location shall be

+directly accessed from a sidewalk

+along a street rather than from a

+parking lot.

+7 - Minimum landscape requirement

+applies only to Public Open Space.

+8 - Adaptive Reuse projects on sites

+under 1/2 Acre are exempt from the

+Louis de S

+Open Space requirements